TNO-Quantum/problems.portfolio_optimization/root_doc.rst

 Data input
 ----------

-The data used for the portfolio optimization can be given with an excel file, csv file, json file or as a pandas ``DataFrame``.
+The data used for the portfolio optimization can be imported via an excel file, csv file, json file or as a Pandas DataFrame.
 The data needs to contain at least the following columns:

-    - asset
-    - outstanding_now
-    - min_outstanding_future
-    - max_outstanding_future
-    - income_now
-    - regcap_now
+    - ``asset``: The name of the asset.
+    - ``outstanding_now``: Current outstanding amount per asset.
+    - ``min_outstanding_future``: Lower bound outstanding amount in the future per asset.
+    - ``max_outstanding_future``: Upper bound outstanding amount in the future per asset.
+    - ``income_now``: Current income per asset, corresponds to return multiplied by the current outstanding amount.
+    - ``regcap_now``: Current regulatory capital per asset.

 The table below shows an example dataset with the correct structure.
 Note that this is the least amount of columns that need to be present.
 More columns are allowed and required for some functionalities.
-For more information, see :py:class:`~portfolio_optimization.components.io.PortfolioData`.

 .. list-table:: Example Dataset
    :widths: 25 25 25 25 25 25